adam3smith/lis546_Sp24/content/data-integration.md

 Horizontal data integration is necessary when we have the same set of observations, but multiple variables *scattered* across two tables.
 By performing a horizontal data integration we make a table *wider* by adding new variables for each observation.
 If you have any experience with databases this is also referred to as a **join** (for more information about SQL joins see [this software carpentry lesson](https://swcarpentry.github.io/sql-novice-survey/07-join/index.html)).
 To horizontally integrate data we perform `left_joins` or `right_joins`.

-To accurately perform a horizontal data integration manually - that is copying and pasting between two datasets - it is necessary to make sure that each dataset has a shared variable.
+To accurately perform a horizontal data integration manually - that is copying and pasting between two datasets - it is necessary to make sure that _each dataset has a shared variable_.
 When we copy and paste one table into another, we can then simply align, or match, the two shared variables to complete the integration.

 I am also going to show you how how to perform a horizontal data integration using `R`.
 You do not have to follow these steps unless you are interested.
 To follow along you should download and install the programming language [R](https://www.r-project.org/) and the integrated development environment (IDE) [RStudio](https://rstudio.com/products/rstudio/download/) (select the RStudio Desktop free installation).
 This example comes from friends running the [Lost Stats](https://lost-stats.github.io/) project.